 Your doctor will evaluate your tumor to identify its cause and hormone production.
 This may include:

 Your doctor also will need to know your family history of adrenal tumors, other kinds of tumors, syndromes that come with tumors, high blood pressure, or Cushing syndrome.

 About 85% of adrenal tumors are non-functioning and may not need treatment.
 Sometimes surgery is needed to remove the tumor, or one or both adrenal glands.
 Your medical team will decide whether you need surgery based on your type of tumor (benign or cancerous) and whether it is producing hormones.
-Some people may need hormone treatment.
 If you have an inherited tumor syndrome, you may need genetic counseling.

-If you’ve had an adrenal incidentaloma, you may need regular follow-up, perhaps for several years.
+If you’ve had an adrenal incidentaloma, you may need regular follow-up.

 The Hormone Health Network is the public education affiliate of the Endocrine Society dedicated to helping both patients and doctors find information on the prevention, treatment and cure of hormone-related conditions.